Frequently asked questions

 What should I do if my financial situation changes?

-Please always keep your Centrelink aged pension details up to date by ensuring you notify Centrelink if your income or value of assessable assets changes.
+Please always keep your Centrelink details up to date by ensuring you notify Centrelink if your income or value of assessable assets changes.

 What happens if my need for housing becomes urgent?